vibansal/crisp/README.md

 SB: variant demonstrates strand bias
 PASS: variant passes all filters

-GT: unphased genotype (currently set to 0/0 for all pools), this will be changed in future releases
 AF: frequency of variant alleles(s) in the pool in order listed in column 5
 ADf: Number of reads aligned to the forward strand of the genome supporting reference allele and the alternate alleles in the order listed
 ADr: Number of reads aligned to the reverse strand of the genome supporting reference allele and the alternate alleles in the order listed